JonahBraun/debs-recipes/_posts/2010-08-09-salmon-with-sweet-a-sour-chambord-sauce.md

 Add chicken stock, chambord, rice vinegar, soy sauce, honey and pepper.
 Cook over low heat for 2 minutes.
 Mix cornstarch with a tablespoon of water; add to the sauce.
 Cook for an additional 2 minutes.
 Strain through a fine mesh strainer.
 Can be made ahead.

+For Salmon:

+Barbeque salmon on high heat for about 3 minutes on each side.
+Serve leeks and salmon with Chambord Sauce below.